-The MAR is determined by multiplying the total RVU by the applicable conversion factor to obtain the Alaska MAR payment.
 The Alaska MAR for anesthesia is calculated as explained in the Anesthesia section.
-The Alaska MAR for laboratory, durable medical equipment (DME), drugs, and facility services is calculated separately, see the appropriate sections for more information.
+The Alaska MAR for laboratory, durable medical equipment (DME), drugs, and facility services is calculated separately, see the appropriate sections for more information

 The conversion factors are listed here with their applicable Current Procedural Terminology (CPT®) code ranges.